cmosqueda/quickease-v2-reports/web-latest-reports.md

-# CONSOLIDATED LATEST REPORTS FOR MOBILE
+# CONSOLIDATED LATEST REPORTS FOR WEB

 _All contents in this section are the consolidated TLDRs from each test categories in web.
 This will be updated for every test iterations._